EpiData-dk/analysis/help/commands.md

 ### Options

 - `!size:= <integer>`

  Adds an initial dataform with <size> observations in it.
 If omitted, no dataform is created and must be created manually.

 - `!label:= "<text>"`

  Adds a title to the project.
 If not used a default title is given.

 - `!c`

  Closes and open project if modified

 - `!pw := <string>`

  Encrypts the data of the project with a single password.
-All data is encrypted with the <a href="https://en.wikipedia.org/wiki/Advanced_Encryption_Standard">AES/Rijndael algorithm</a>, but metadata is not encrypted.
+All data is encrypted with the [AES/Rijndael algorithm](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), but metadata is not encrypted.

 - `!showFieldNames := <boolean>`<br/>
   `!sfn := <boolean>`

  Show/Hide the field name next to the entry field in Manager and EntryClient

 - `!showFieldBorders := <boolean>`<br/>
   `!sfb := <boolean>`

  Show/Hide the border of the entry field in Manager and EntryClient

 - `!backupInterval := <integer>`<br/>
    `!bi := <integer>`

  Interval at witch Manager and EntryClient automatically saved the project

 - `!backupOnShutdown := <boolean>`<br/>
   `!bos := <boolean>`

  Perform a backup when closing the project.
 The name for the backup is based on the current date/time.

 <a name="newdataset" id="newdataset"></a>
 ## new dataset / new